corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 ### Designing Chainable Commands

-Chainable commands allows users to create, update, and delete chainable states.
+Chainable commands allow users to create, update, and delete chainable states.
-The `ChainableContractCreateCommand` creates new chainable states and will verify the following constraints:
+The `ChainableContractCreateCommand` creates new chainable states and verifies the following constraints:

 * On chainable state(s) creating, at least one chainable state must be created.
 * On chainable state(s) creating, the previous state pointer of every created chainable state must be null.